Tips for How to Apply for College

 Complete Standardized Testing

 Drexel has several different policies related to standardized test scores for first-year students.
-With some exceptions, most applicants can choose whether to include standardized test scores as part of their application to the University.
+With some exceptions, most applicants can choose whether or not they wish to include standardized test scores as part of their application to the University.
 Make sure you choose the option that works best for you.
 Please note that some schools may require the SAT or the ACT for admission purposes.

 Submit Official Transcripts